giladbarnea/CS/discrete_math/relations.md

 ---

 #### Equivalence Class: {x∈𝑺 | x≡a} where a∈𝑺
-Given ≡𝑺 is the equivalence relation on 𝑺, the equivalence class of an element a \in 𝑺 is the set {x∈𝑺 | x≡a} of elements which are equivalent to a
+Given 𝑹 is an equivalence relation on 𝑺, the equivalence class of an element a \in 𝑺 is the set {x∈𝑺 | ⟨x,a⟩∈𝑹}
-⟦a⟧ is the equivalence class of a
-⟦a⟧ = {b|a≡b} = {b|⟨a,b⟩ ∈ ≡𝑺} // all elements \in 𝑺 that are equivalent to a
+⟦a⟧ = {b|a𝑹b} = {b|⟨a,b⟩ ∈ 𝑹} // all elements \in 𝑺 that when paired with a, exist \in 𝑹 In other words: going over 𝑹, the elements \in ⟦a⟧ are all the elements that a is paired with

 _Properties_
+- ⋃ of all equivalence classes = 𝑺 ?
+- a ∈ ⟦a⟧ // every element exists \in its equivalence class
-- equivalence class of 𝑺 is subset of 𝑺
+- the items \in each equivalence class of 𝑺 exist only \in their equivalence class ?
+- every possible pair of eq. classes is zar ?

 _Examples_
 - 𝑿 = all cars; relation ≡𝑿 = "has the same color as"; one particular equivlance class consists of all green cars